Las02/taxvamb_paper_benchmarks/README.md

 # Benchmarks Taxvamb paper
-Code for benchmarking Taxvamb against other binners
+Code for benchmarking Taxvamb against other binners.
 To reproduce the results a snakemake pipeline is available which can be run either from reads or from reads and assembled contigs:
 The pipeline can be run either directly using snakemake or using a CLI wrapper around snakemake.
 Using the CLI wrapper is recommended as it also does some checks for correctness on the input.